rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 0. Find work that needs to be done
 1. Reporting an error
 2. Suggesting a new feature
-3. Resolving an existing feature
+3. Resolving an existing issue

 ## Find work that needs to be done